 Cassiopeia A was the only supernova remnant to be modelled in 3D and the only deep sky object to be included in the Smithsonian 3D project.

 These Spitzer Space Telescope images, taken one year apart, show the supernova remnant Cassiopeia A (yellow ball) and surrounding clouds of dust (reddish orange).
 The pictures illustrate that a blast of light from Cassiopeia A is waltzing outward through the dusty skies.
 This dance, called an “infrared echo,” began when the remnant erupted about 50 years ago.
-Cassiopeia A is the remnant of a once massive star that died in a violent supernova explosion 325 years ago.
-It consists of a dead star, called a neutron star, and a surrounding shell of material that was blasted off as the star died.
+Cassiopeia A is the remnant of a once massive star that met its end as a supernova 325 years ago.
+It consists of a neutron star and a surrounding shell of material that was blasted off as the star met its end.
 This remnant is located 10,000 light-years away in the northern constellation Cassiopeia.
-Infrared echoes are created when a star explodes or erupts, flashing light into surrounding clumps of dust.
+Infrared echoes are created when a star goes supernova, flashing light into surrounding clumps of dust.
 As the light zips through the dust clumps, it heats them up, causing them to glow successively in infrared, like a chain of Christmas bulbs lighting up one by one.
 The result is an optical illusion, in which the dust appears to be flying outward at the speed of light.
-Echoes are distinct from supernova shockwaves, which are made up material that is swept up and hurled outward by exploding stars.
+Echoes are distinct from supernova shockwaves, which are made up material that is swept up and hurled outward by stars during supernova events.
 This infrared echo is the largest ever seen, stretching more than 50 light-years away from Cassiopeia A. If viewed from Earth, the entire movie frame would take up the same amount of space as two full moons.
-Hints of an older infrared echo from Cassiopeia A’s supernova explosion hundreds of years ago can also be seen.
+Hints of an older infrared echo from Cassiopeia A’s supernova event hundreds of years ago can also be seen.
 The top Spitzer image was taken on November 30, 2003, and the bottom, on December 2, 2004.
 Image: NASA/JPL-Caltech/O. Krause (Steward Observatory)

 In 2015, Harvard-Smithsonian and Dartmouth College astronomers created an interactive 3D map of the remnant’s interior and discovered that it was composed of about a half dozen bubble-like cavities.
 The large, massive cavities appear as a Swiss cheese-like structure and are associated with the rings of debris that form the bright outer shell of Cassiopeia A. The two most well defined of these bubbles are 3 and 6 light years across.